-S. 114, H. 1774: An Act protecting the health and safety of puppies and kittens in cities and towns
+S. 1322/H. 2148: An Act protecting the health and safety of puppies and kittens in cities and towns

 MSPCA Position: Support

-These bills solve problems affecting young cats and dogs, in addition to families throughout the Commonwealth.
-They are important to protect animals and consumers in our state.
+This legislation solves problems affecting young cats and dogs, in addition to families, throughout the Commonwealth.
+It’s important to protect both animals and consumers in our state.

-They will protect puppies, kittens, their parents and consumers in 4 ways:
+These bills will protect puppies, kittens, their parents, and consumers in 5 ways:

-4. Updates several laws relating to the regulations of kennels.
+- Update several laws relating to the regulations of kennels; and

 Puppies and kittens are sometimes sold before the age of eight weeks.
 Separating puppies and kittens from their mother and litter prior to completion of their primary socialization developmental stage—when they learn important species-specific behaviors such as bite inhibition, submissive postures, and the development of proper social relations with their littermates—can result in significant behavioral problems, including aggression.